 When I started experimenting with cooking, apart from making the classic Italian recipes, I was always drawn to try international food.
 The ingredients to make Asian food were almost impossible to find in Italy.
 So mostly I was trying other European recipes and American recipes.

 Bananas are one of my favorite fruits so of course banana bread immediately became one of my favorite cakes to make.
 I’ve never been much of a baker but it’s so easy to make that you really cannot make it wrong!

 I tried different recipes and found my favorite combinations.
-Of course being a chocoholic this recipes is now the one I make the most often!
+Of course, being a chocoholic this recipe is now the one I make the most often!

 Banana Bread Ingredients Substitutions

 If you made banana bread before, you’ll know that there are thousands of recipes out there.
-You can substitute almost every ingredients depending on what you have available.
+You can substitute almost every ingredient depending on what you have available.

 See below a list of the essential ingredients to make a good banana bread and the suggested substitutions.

-- Bananas: This is the only ingredient which you cannot substitute of course.
+- Bananas: This is the only ingredient that you cannot substitute of course.